girishchandranc/autosarfactory/README.md

 ![AutosarVisualizer-2021-01-26 130700](https://user-images.githubusercontent.com/55708936/105837616-a1acdd00-5fd7-11eb-92ee-6255ae202749.jpg)

-The visualizer mainly consists of 4 views.
+The visualizer mainly consists of 4 views and a menu bar.
 - Autosar Explorer - A simple tree which shows all elements in the model.
 - Property view - Info about property and its corresponding values of the selected element in autosar explorer.
 - Referenced by view - This views list elements which references the selected element in autosar explorer.
 - Search view - Provision to search any elements in the model.
 The type of search can be selected through a combobox at the top of the view.
-(Currently only searching by short name is implemented;this is planned to be extended in the future with other types of search e.g. search by refference, regular expressions...).
+There are 3 different types of searches available: by the element short name, by a regular expression applied to the name of the element or by the Autosar type of the element.

+The menu bar allows to switch the theme applied to the application at runtime and to exit the application.
+(This is planned to be extended with new menu options added in the future).

 ## Examples
 Please check the script inside the `Examples` folder which creates a basic communication matrix.